upstarter/upstarter/README.md

 <!-- ![](./particle-background.gif) -->
 ### Hi there, I'm Eric Steen 👋

-#### 👯  &nbsp; I’m looking to collaborate on WealthTech and AI projects, work in AI, data engineering and science, Devops and/or lead the development of new projects.
+#### 👯  &nbsp; I’m looking to collaborate on WealthTech and AI projects, and build a career in AI, data engineering and science, Devops and/or lead the development of new projects for pioneering tech firms.

 #### 🌱  &nbsp;I’m currently learning *Heterogeneous Multi-Agent Concurrent & Distributed AI Systems*, *Multi-Armed Contextual Bandits w/ Strategic Arms*, *Taskable Reinforcement Learning w/ Finite Automata Reward Machines*, *Linear Temporal Logic*